UK interest rates rise to the highest since 2009

 The MPC has also slashed its growth outlook for 2023 to 0.25%, down from 1%.

+At the same time, at the end of this year, inflation is expected to exceed 10%, a rate not seen since 1982.
+Even before the Russia-Ukraine war, the economy was facing a perfect storm of supply problems, rising prices, and slowing growth.

+The war has dragged all of these measures further in to the wrong direction.
+The result is that interest rate decisions are especially unpredictable.
+The jobs market remains a bright spot for now.
+But more rate rises are on the way.
+How high they go will be tempered by an economy now going into reverse.

-Russia is one of the world's top oil and gas producers and its invasion of Ukraine has driven up global energy prices amid concerns about disruption to suppl.
+Russia is one of the world's top oil and gas producers and its invasion of Ukraine has driven up global energy prices amid concerns about disruption to supplies.
 Russia and Ukraine are also major producers of commodities like metals, fertilisers and foodstuffs, the prices of which have also rocketed.

 UK prices were already rising before the war due to the impact of the pandemic and inflation hit 7% in the year to March - the highest for 30 years and well above the Bank's 2% target.